amicoleo/messagebox/README.md

 - color of section links when on black panels
 - info link becomes a X when active
 - info link adds location hash
+- delete "how it works" link
+- tweak arrow icons for links

 General
 ------